 How Dubai Financial Firms Are Regulated

-So, as an expat, probably your first step is to locate a good financial adviser, especially if you are new to Dubai and the way the local financial services sector works.
+So, as an expat, probably your first step is to find a good financial adviser, especially if you are new to Dubai and the way the local financial services sector works.

 Avoid the shady know-it-all lurking in social clubs, bars and anywhere else expats congregate to relax.

-What you need to know is how to identify the right person for the job.
+What you need to know is how to find the right person for the job.

 Besides checking if advice givers are licensed and authorised, make sure they are qualified to give you the guidance you are looking for.